 Da Capo Chamber Players Residency

 Since its founding in 1970, the Da Capo Chamber Players has established itself as one of the foremost new music groups in the United States.
 The group’s mission is to give new works the dedicated attention and exciting performances consistent with the highest musical standards in traditional repertoire.
 Da Capo is a leader in building a strong heritage of present-day American chamber music: the group is known not only for exceptional artistry but also for the wealth of new compositions written for them.
 Over the years, more than 80 chamber music works have been written especially for them by composers ranging from Philip Glass to Milton Babbit, Joan Tower, Jeffrey Mumford, and Su Lian Tan.
-The residency by this Naumberg Award-winning ensemble will coincide with many activities and events that will be very beneficial to students, faculty, and staff, and interesting to the public.
+The residency by this Naumberg Award-winning ensemble coincided with activities and events beneficial to students, faculty, and staff, and the general public.

-In 2012-2013, the USM Gorham Cultural Affairs committee will also support the following Theatre project:
+In 2012-2013, the USM Gorham Cultural Affairs committee also supported the following Theatre project:

 Acting With Archetypes

 Ever present in classic mythology, literature, psychology, art, as well as in our own thoughts and memories, archetypes exist as energies and characters that have spanned time and culture.
-Utilizing breath, movement, voice, and imagination, we will explore several archetypes that will enhance character development, deepen connection between text and action, and heighten intuition.
-Workshop will culminate in a public performance of songs, stories, and activities that demonstrate this powerful work.
+Utilizing breath, movement, voice, and imagination, participants explored several archetypes that enhance character development, deepen connection between text and action, and heighten intuition.
+The workshop culminated in a public performance of songs, stories, and activities that demonstrate this powerful work.
 Josh Chenard is an Assistant Professor of Acting at New Mexico State University.
 Josh has taught workshops and classes all over the country from Los Angeles to Atlanta to New York.
 A certified instructor of the Michael Chekhov technique, Josh is also an Associate Teacher candidate of Fitzmaurice Voicework®.

 For more information, contact Emmanuelle Chaulet, (207) 780-5146, firstname.lastname@example.org.

-This event is sponsored by the USM Gorham Cultural Affairs Committee
+This event was sponsored by the USM Gorham Cultural Affairs Committee

 2011/2012 Focus on Theatre